We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Apple cider vinegar has antibacterial and antifungal benefits.
 Consuming it could potentially make your body less hospitable to fungus.
 However, more research is needed to determine whether it can successfully treat yeast infections.

 Candida are a group of yeasts that can cause fungal infections in different parts of the body.
-There are more than 20 different types of candida, but candida albicans is the most common cause of infection.
+There are more than 200 different species of candida.
+Approximately 90% of the infections are caused by 5 species:

 Candida normally live in the body without causing problems.
 They can be found in the intestines and on a type of tissue called mucous membranes, which line the vagina and mouth.

-Candida are an opportunistic fungus that can grow out of control in the right circumstances.
+Candida are opportunistic fungi that can grow out of control in the right circumstances.
 An overgrowth of candida causes an infection with a variety of symptoms.
-In the vagina, a candida infection is commonly known as a yeast infection.
-An infection in the mouth is called thrush.
-People with diabetes get yeast infections more often.

 You can use ACV to combat candida in a variety of different ways.
 You can take it to treat an overgrowth or incorporate it into your daily routine to prevent future infections.

 Apple cider vinegar can be taken straight, undiluted.
 Try taking 1 tablespoon twice per day.
 Follow it with a glass of water.